 Note 3: "Standard output" can mean 0.5 W into a standard audio load, but there are other definitions of "standard output" that vary with how much undistorted audio output the receiver under evaluation is expected to be capable of producing.
 See F. Langford-Smith, editor, Radiotron Designer's Handbook, fourth edition, page 1298.

 Note 4: Another reason the selectivity of a regenerative receiver cannot equal the selectivity of a superheterodyne (that does not achieve its adjacent-signal selectivity through regeneration) is that the maximum selectivity achievable with a regenerative detector is dynamic.
-That is, the maximum selectivity achievable with a regenerative detector varies with the strength of the incoming signal, just as the maximum regenerative gain varies with the strength of the incoming signal.
+That is, the maximum effective selectivity achievable with a regenerative detector varies with regeneration adjustment.

 Note 5: This assumes that the "simpler receiver" has a tuned RF-amplifier stage.